Description

 Students from the University of Minnesota have visited and monitored this preserve for more than 50 years.
 In the 1960s when students noticed that grazing cattle and a gravel operation threatened to ruin this tallgrass prairie, they asked The Nature Conservancy to preserve it.

 Since University of Minnesota students through the Itasca Biological Station used this land to study prairies, saving it could wield powerful new information on conservation management.
-These future scientists beseeched the Conservancy to protect and preserve this land, and it did.
+These future scientists beseeched TNC to protect and preserve this land, and it did.

-Because of the Conservancy's non-confrontational approach, it is uniquely situated to work with a variety of partners.
-The process of how Frenchman's Bluff became a preserve exemplifies the importance the Conservancy places on working together.
+Because of TNC's non-confrontational approach, it is uniquely situated to work with a variety of partners.
+The process of how Frenchman's Bluff became a preserve exemplifies the importance TNC places on working together.